What are the most common vulnerabilities on websites?

 Extension Vulnerabilities

-Extension vulnerabilities refer to security weaknesses or holes in a browser extension that can be exploited by an attacker to gain unauthorized access to the browser, the computer, or the user's personal information.
+Extension vulnerabilities refer to security weaknesses or holes in a browser extension that can be exploited by an attacker to gain unauthorized access to the browser, computer, or the user's personal information.

 Broken access control refers to a vulnerability in which an attacker is able to bypass or circumvent the system's controls that are in place to restrict access to sensitive data or resources.
 This can be caused by a variety of issues, such as weak authentication and authorization mechanisms, flawed access controls on the system or application, or failure to properly validate user input.